Best Electrolyte Powders of 2025

 For this guide, the iRunFar testing team compiled a list of over 100 electrolyte replacement options geared toward runners and athletes.
 We narrowed this list and tested a dozen options to determine the winning choices you see here.

 Many of these products have been in our testers’ rotation for years and used over countless miles of running and racing.
-For options that were new to us, we tested the drink mixes over a period of several weeks in a variety of conditions, including on warm days, during long hikes, in strength sessions, and on 20-degree Fahrenheit trail races.
-After taking 12 drink mix options on several hundred miles and hours of trail and road running, hiking, cycling, and strength training, we chose the winning picks based on their taste, composition, cost, and mixability.
+For new options, we tested the drink mixes over several weeks in various conditions, including on warm days, during long hikes, in strength sessions, and during 20-degree Fahrenheit trail races.

-Frequently Asked Questions about Electrolyte Drinks
+Frequently Asked Questions About Electrolyte Powders

 What are electrolytes?